Saturday January 15, 2022

 Shelf Life of Cannabis Edibles

 The good news is that once THC is extracted into cannabutter, oil, or distillate, the activated molecule will lose only a little potency over time.
-This means that your brownies, if properly stored, will hit just about as hard after a month or two as when you pulled them out of the oven.
+This means that your frozen pot brownies, if properly stored, will hit just about as hard after a month or two as when you pulled them out of the oven.

-However, all the sugar and fats that makes that treat so tasty also means that mold, mildew, bacteria, and other things you want to avoid will grow pretty quickly on your food and start to colonize it.
+However, all the sugar and fats that make that treat so tasty also means that mold, mildew, bacteria, and other things you want to avoid will grow pretty quickly on your food and start to colonize it.
 Most sugar-based edibles like hard candy and gummies can stay good in their containers for a long time without any extra storage steps (besides keeping them in a cool, dry place).
 So instead, let’s focus on baked goods.

 Darkness is Your Ally